A small tweak in your email marketing strategy can supercharge your marketing in spades!

 37% of marketers think visual marketing is the most important form of content for their business, after blogging, according to Social Media Examiner.

 Most marketing managers turn to rich media to retain subscribers and win them over.
-Rich media includes visual media like GIFs, and a wide range of digital media, with dynamic motion, which makes use of enhanced sensory features such as audio, animation, and video.
+Rich media include visual media like GIFs, and a wide range of digital media, with dynamic motion, which makes use of enhanced sensory features such as audio, animation, and video.

 However rich media often impacts your email viewability and deliverability.